 EMG's operating income was \$82.0 million for the first quarter of 2015, a decrease of \$1.9 million or 2.3%, compared with \$83.9 million for the first quarter of 2014.
 EMG's decrease in operating income was primarily due to the lower sales mentioned above and includes \$6.5 million of first quarter of 2015 realignment costs, partially offset by the benefits of the Group's Operational Excellence initiatives.
-EMG's operating margins were 21.0% of net sales for the first quarter of 2015, compared with 20.8% of net sales for the first quarter of 2014.
-EMG's increase in operating margins was driven by the benefits of the Group's Operational Excellence initiatives, partially offset by the 170 basis points negative impact from the realignment costs described above.
+EMG's operating margins were 21.0% of net sales for the first quarter of 2014.
+EMG's increase in operating margins was driven by the benefits of the Group's Operational Excellence initiatives, partially offset by the benefits of the Group's negative impact from the realignment costs described above.